dfch/biz.dfch.AsdSte100Lookup/README.md

     a.
 This command builds the program into a single executable file for your operating system.
 This includes the Python runtime.

     b.
-The result is in the directory with the name `sub`.
+The result is in the directory with the name `dist`.
 The name of the exutable is `AsdSte100Lookup` or `AsdSte100Lookup.exe`.

 ```bash
 (venv) <prj-root> $ pyinstaller --clean --onefile --name AsdSte100Lookup \